 - How Much Does It Cost: Price will vary by manufacturer but for estimation purposes, you can expect to pay somewhere between $40 - $55 a roll, which is approx. $0.08 - $0.12 per sq. foot.

-- What's It Used For: One coat stucco applications ONLY
+- What's It Used For: One coat stucco (2 coat) applications ONLY!

 - Where Can I Get It: I have seen it at Home Depot but not every one I have been to.
 It seems to be available depending on the area I'm in.
 A stucco supply store will surely have it in stock most of the time.